 While many parents allow children free reign of the Internet at home, there is a debate on the pros and cons of digital devices at school.
 Let’s take a look at some of the positives and negatives of electronic devices in the classroom for teacher and students.

-Pros of Digital Devices in the Classroom
+Pros of digital devices in the classroom

-Access to the Internet provides for instant answers for the curious.
+- Instant answers: Access to the Internet provides for instant answers for the curious.
 This is the search-and-learn environment kids are involved in today.
 Now, when they want to know “Why do leaves change color,” they are only a “search” away from learning.
 This also gives students the ability to get an answer to a question they may feel uncomfortable asking in class.
 If a teacher uses a term they don’t understand, they can find the answer discretely, and without interrupting the class.

-Many children will mainly be exposed to the interests of their parents.
+- Wider access to information: Many children will mainly be exposed to the interests of their parents.
 If mom has an interest in dance, the child might get exposure.
 With Internet access, children can be exposed to a world of creative ideas outside of their bubble.
 They can learn another language, or teach themselves how to draw, knit, or play chess.
 They have access to an endless array of options available, not just to help them learn, but to gain skills they might not otherwise have access to.

 - Access to video: Electronic devices in the classroom can enhance the learning experience by providing instant video access.
 Martin Luther King’s “I Have a Dream” speech is not just something to read about.
 Man’s first step on the moon, early flight, presidential speeches, bridges being built … they all are made more real and easier to digest in the form of instant video availability.

-We tend to look at the negative sides of social media.
+- Social learning: We tend to look at the negative sides of social media.
 However, there can also be an educational aspect.
 Social learning is a great way for students to share information, thoughts and ideas on a subject.
 Properly focused, some students, who may be quiet or shy in a classroom, may blossom in a social learning situation made possible by digital devices.

-Cons of Digital Devices in the Classroom
+Cons of digital devices in the classroom

-Child predators are a problem everywhere.
+- Child predators and cyberbullying: Child predators are a problem everywhere.
 Using digital devices at school creates just that much more exposure and potential danger for students.
 In addition, cyber bullying is also an increasing issue.
 Permitting use of digital devices in the classroom could potentially lead to more of it.

 There are school districts that have seen great improvements by allowing the use of digital devices in the classroom.
 What is clear is that if such use is permitted, there should be guidelines and rules in place.
 Students should be taught online safety, the use of judgment in determining good quality sources of information, and restraint from personal use in the classroom.